MTSU was once again in the national TV spotlight as a current student sang her way onto season 13 of the NBC reality show “The Voice.”

 “I am so proud of Kristi, but I’m not at all surprised, because we have known of her tremendous talent for some time,” said Beverly Keel, recording industry chair.
 “Everything about her is impressive, from her music business knowledge and classroom performance to her poise, personality and musical understanding.

-“We couldn’t find a better person to represent MTSU on this exciting national platform.
-I will be rooting for Team Blake and Team Kristi!”
+“We couldn’t find a better person to represent MTSU on this exciting national platform!”

 Auditions for the 13th season of “The Voice,” which airs two “seasons” a year, were recorded last summer and began airing Sept.
-25. The pre-recorded “battle rounds” between the singers will begin airing soon, ultimately leading to live performance shows with an audience-voted winner shortly before Christmas.
+25. The pre-recorded “battle rounds” between the singers lead to live performance shows, and an audience-voted winner will be announced shortly before Christmas.

-Hoopes joins a string of talented MTSU hopefuls who’ve performed on “The Voice” since it began.
+Hoopes joined a string of talented MTSU hopefuls who’ve performed on “The Voice” since it began.

-In fall 2014, music-business graduate Kelley Duggan, who performs under her stage name, Jean Kelley, sang her way into the season seven Top 20 before she was eliminated in the first set of the live shows.
+In fall 2014, music-business graduate Kelley Duggan, who performs under her stage name, Jean Kelley, sang her way into the seventh season’s Top 20 before she was eliminated in the first set of the live shows.
 Then-senior commercial songwriting major Jonathan Wyndham had all four celebrity judges scrambling to add him to their teams in his audition but was sent home during the “battle round” competitions.

 MTSU 2009 recording industry grad Austin Ellis made his “Voice” debut in spring 2014’s season six, and Kris Thomas, a 2008 MTSU psychology alumnus, reached the show’s top 10 in spring 2013.